Today we discuss why Maths grads will always be in demand, including a list of the transferrable skills you'll develop with a Maths degree.

 Maths is one of those degrees where the outcomes might seem a little vague at first, but once you start exploring the career prospects, you’ll see just how exciting and varied they are.

-It’s a great degree if you want to keep your options open and we’ve structured our undergraduate programmes in such a way that you can explore different areas of Maths and its applications.
-With modules in probability and statistics, financial mathematics and computer programming to name a few, we want to help you discover what areas of Maths you enjoy the most and what you’re best at.
+It’s a great degree if you want to keep your options open.
+We’ve structured our undergraduate programmes in such a way that you can explore different areas of Maths and its applications.
+With modules in probability and statistics, financial mathematics and computer programming to name a few, you'll be able to explore which areas of Maths you enjoy the most and what you’re best at.

 In the UK, Mathematical Sciences is considered one of the degrees with the best employment prospects and as the demand for graduates soars, "a maths degree is a passport to a fascinating, well-paid career", The Guardian.